deviousdevops/ie-bank-2024/docs/full_stack_developers.md

 ---

 ## Continuous Integration (CI) Workflow for Frontend

-This CI/CD workflow automates the process of building, testing, and deploying a Vue.js frontend application to Azure Static Web Apps for three environments: Development, UAT, and Production.
+This section details the CI workflow for the frontend, highlighting the build steps that ensure the frontend code is continuously tested and integrated.

+- **CI Workflow for Frontend**: [CI Workflow for Frontend URL]

 ### Trigger Events
 - push to any branch deploys dev
 - pull_request to the main branch deploys dev, uat and prod